sayedpritom/Manufacturer-website-client/README.md

 # Max Motor

-## This is an electric parts manufacturer company's website.
+## This is an electric BLDC motor manufacturer company's website.
 Live site: https://manufacturer-website-af272.web.app/

 ## Front-end features and functionalities of the website:
 1. On the home page there are 5 sections(Header, Banner, Items/Parts, Introduction, Business Summary/Achievements, Reviews, and Footer)